-SIUC cases for which the Avon Coroner requests a statement(s) from either/both BrisDoc and PPG staff will be submitted from SIUC, having been appropriately reviewed by respective legal/indemnity teams and the SIUC Medical Director.
+SIUC cases for which the Avon Coroner requests a statement(s) from either/both BrisDoc and PPG staff will be submitted from SIUC, having been appropriately reviewed by respective legal/indemnity teams and the SIUC Medical Director/Director of Nursing, AHPs and Governance/SIUC Deputy Medical Director.
+For PPG this would be the Medical Lead, Clinical Lead, CCM & Quality Manager.

-Where SIUC is requested to attend an inquest to give evidence following the submission of an investigation report, consideration will be given as to who is most appropriate to attend to speak to an RCA report.
+Where SIUC is requested to attend an inquest to give evidence following the submission of an investigation report, consideration will be given as to who is most appropriate to attend to speak to any report.
 This may be a single representative, or it may be representatives from both BrisDoc and PPG.